pedro-curto/Resumos-ESof/resumos.md

     * Maps user actions to model updates
     * Selects view

+Usage:
+- When there are multiple ways to view and interact data.
+- Also when the future requirements for interaction and presentation of data are unknown.

 Advantages:
 - Allows data to change independently of its representation and vice versa
 - Supports presentation of the same data in different ways w3ith changes mande in one representation shown